Headmistress Jane Prescott explains how staff and pupils have adapted to the challenges of learning during lockdown.

 Staff were educated in the pros and cons of online learning and soon could form breakout groups just as if they were in school.

 After the first lockdown eased there were some children who were unable to come to school for reasons such as self-isolating but now the system for guided home learning was so established staff easily incorporated pupils at home with pupils in the classroom – hybrid learning.
-We now find ourselves back in a national lockdown and the school has seamlessly switched to Guided Home Learning again to minimise as much as possible the disruption to pupils’ education.
+The school can now switch seamlessly to Guided Home Learning as needed to minimise as much as possible the disruption to pupils’ education.

 The adaptation to a different way of teaching and learning has been swift and seismic.
 We are able to deliver face to face teaching whether that is in school or via our virtual classroom.
 Our pupils’ love of learning has not stopped during the pandemic.